-The Bachelor of Arts degree, which also requires a minor field, is usually chosen by students who plan to attend graduate school or seminary.
+The Bachelor of Arts degree, which also requires a minor field, is usually chosen by students who plan to attend graduate school or seminary or who desire a career in Spanish language translation services.
 The Bachelor of Science in Education degree is the option chosen by those who plan to teach at the secondary level.
 Students without prior Spanish language study at the high school or community college level should begin their language study with the elementary Spanish courses and continue with intermediate level courses before attempting advanced Spanish courses to complete degree requirements.
 These basic and intermediate courses help students develop skills in listening, speaking, reading, and writing Spanish in addition to basic cultural competence.